ltb-project/self-service-password/docs/installation.rst

 Prepare a configuration file for SelfServicePassword - see Configuration chapters.

-Start container, mounting that configurationi file:
+Start container, mounting that configuration file:

 .. prompt:: bash #